TDG-Platform/docs/Advanced_Image_Preprocessor.md

 ### Inputs
-The following table lists the AOP_Strip_Processor inputs.
+The following table lists the Advanced Image preprocessor inputs.
 All inputs are **optional** with default values, with the exception of `data` which specifies the task's input data location.
 Click on the name for a more detailed description of the use case.

 Name                     |       Default         |        Valid Values             |   Description